Cable 243: Infighting

-Harriman then called for American moves for a coup, and Kennedy agreed, The president also criticized the media coverage of The New York Times Saigon correspondent David Halberstam, who had both debunked Nhu's false claims that the army had launched the raids and been severely critical of the Ngo family.
+Harriman then called for American moves for a coup, and Kennedy agreed.
+The president also criticized the media coverage of The New York Times Saigon correspondent David Halberstam, who had both debunked Nhu's false claims that the army had launched the raids and been severely critical of the Ngô family.

 Kennedy called for "assurances we were not giving him serious consideration in our decision.
-When we move to eliminate this government, it should not be the result of [The] New York Times pressure."
+When we move to eliminate this government, it should not be the result of [The] New York Times pressure".

 Taylor remained opposed to any moves towards the disposal of Diem.
 Years afterward, he said that Diem was "a terrible pain in the neck" but was a devoted servant of his country.
-Taylor called on Kennedy to support Diem until a better leader had been lined up and pointed out that since the officers were divided, they could not be relied on to plot and stage a coup.
+Taylor called on Kennedy to support Diệm until a better leader had been lined up and pointed out that since the officers were divided, they could not be relied on to plot and stage a coup.

 Hilsman then cited two phone calls on August 24 from Admiral Harry D. Felt, the commander of US forces in the Pacific.
 Felt called for backing to the generals to remove Nhu and said that the mid-level officers would not fight if Nhu was not removed.
-Taylor became angry that Felt had advised the State Department to move against Diem without first consulting the Joint Chiefs of Staff.
+Taylor became angry that Felt had advised the State Department to move against Diệm without first consulting the Joint Chiefs of Staff.
 Taylor then told Kennedy that Americans would not tolerate officers selecting their president and so they should not usurp the cabinet in doing the same in South Vietnam.

 When pressed by McNamara as to which generals to support, Hilsman listed only Dương Văn Minh, Trần Thiện Khiêm, and Nguyễn Khánh and said that the trio had some colleagues that it had refused to name.
-Kennedy expressed agreement with Lodge that the Ngo brothers would never part ways, as did officials in Vietnam, but Rusk disagreed.
+Kennedy expressed agreement with Lodge that the Ngô brothers would never part ways, as did officials in Vietnam, but Rusk disagreed.
 He was still hesitant to endorse a coup but said that a decisive action would be necessary either way.
 Hilsman continued to say that the Vietnamese public blamed the Nhus for the situation and would welcome a coup, which he thought would need support.
-Rusk said that if Nhu stayed, "we must actually decide whether to move our resources out or to move our troops in."
-Hilsman ended the meeting by saying, "It is imperative that we act."
+Rusk said that if Nhu stayed, "we must actually decide whether to move our resources out or to move our troops in".
+Hilsman ended the meeting by saying, "It is imperative that we act".

-According to Jones, the policy was "inherently contradictory: It offered Diem an opportunity to salvage his regime by making reforms at the same time that it undercut his regime by assuring assistance to the generals if they staged a coup."
+According to Jones, the policy was "inherently contradictory: It offered Diệm an opportunity to salvage his regime by making reforms at the same time that it undercut his regime by assuring assistance to the generals if they staged a coup".